How to reduce returns on Shopify (without hurting conversion)

-Every DTC merchant eventually hits the moment where return costs eat the conversion lift that free returns were supposed to buy.
-The obvious move — tighten the return policy — is usually the wrong first move, because it kills conversion in a way that's hard to measure but easy to feel.
+Every DTC merchant eventually hits the moment where return costs eat the conversion lift free returns were supposed to buy.
+The obvious move, tighten the return policy, is usually the wrong first move, because it kills conversion in a way that's hard to measure but easy to feel.

 There are four levers you can pull to reduce returns.
 They work in different ways, and you should pull them in roughly this order.